 DESCRIPTION: The navigation asset provides for a bay channel with a depth of 15 feet MLW; a creek channel with a depth of 15 feet MLW; an irregularly shaped maneuvering area 15 feet deep MLW; and an anchorage basin with a depth of 6 feet MLW.
 This is a high use deep draft navigation channel.

 AUTHORIZATION: Authorized by the Rivers and Harbors Act of 1902 and subsequently modified by the Rivers and Harbors Acts of 1935 and 1962.

-COMMERCE: 1,084,000 tons of cargo is transported through this channel annually.
+COMMERCE: 865,000 tons of cargo (based on 2020 commerce data) transported through this channel.
 The Flushing Bay Federal Channel supports fourteen marine terminals that receive and ship sand, stone, and petroleum products by barge.
 The petroleum product facilities in the waterway have a combined storage capacity for a total of 81,400 barrels (reference: 1999 IWR port Series No. 5).
 The concrete, asphalt and aggregate facilities on this channel have a combined 67,000 tons of storage capacity.
 The deep draft channel is also used by a municipal marina and the NYPD Harbor Patrol Unit Station.

 U.S. Army Corps of Engineers, New York District